SR-CLD: Spatially Resolved Chord Length Distributions for Statistical Description and Visualization of Non-uniform Microstructures: Spatially-resolved chord length distributions

+where $k$ denotes the index of the pixel row, the index $i$ enumerates bins from $1$ to $B$, and $N_i$ denotes the number of chords within the interval $\Delta \ell$ centered at the $i$th bin. \Cref{fig:explanation} illustrates this procedure for three scan lines (\Cref{fig:explanation}(a)) and their corresponding CLDs (\Cref{fig:explanation}(b)).
+If the microstructure map consists of $K$ rows, this process yields $K$ sets of chord lengths and thus $K$ location-specific CLDs.
+The computation of chord lengths and their distributions in the vertical direction follows the same procedure.
+The only difference is that pixel columns are (vertically) scanned, instead of rows.
+For each $k^\text{th}$ row or column in the microstructure map, the corresponding location-specific CLD satisfies the discrete normalization condition analogous to the continuous one in \Cref{eqn:pdf}:

-Note that, if the chord lengths are calculated and aggregated into a single dataset from all pixel rows or columns, the calculation would result in an overall CLD for a given direction, as considered in previous studies \cite{Turner2016,latypov2018application}. \Cref{fig:motivation} illustrates advantages of SR-CLDs compared to overall CLDs.
-Overall CLDs calculated in the horizontal direction for two synthetic microstructures are identical although the microstructures are clearly different with one being non-uniform (\Cref{fig:motivation}(a)).
-It is the consideration of chord lengths along individual rows/columns followed by row-/column-wise calculation of distributions that {\it{spatially resolves}} the CLD to capture the spatial variation of microstructure constituents as seen in \Cref{fig:motivation}(c).
-Mathematically, the spatial resolution of CLDs is signified by the index $k$ that enumerates rows for horizontal CLDs or columns for vertical CLDs.
-In this study, we discuss the calculation and analysis of SR-CLDs along two principal directions (horizontal and vertical), however, this method can be generalized to any direction in a microstructure.
+Note that aggregating chord lengths from all rows or columns into a single dataset would result in the {\it{overall}} CLD for a given direction, as considered in previous studies \cite{turner2016efficient,latypov2018application}.
+While useful, the overall CLD overlooks spatial variation as illustrated in \Cref{fig:motivation}.
+Specifically, the overall horizontal CLDs for two synthetic microstructures are identical, even though the microstructures are clearly different with one being spatially uniform and the other exhibiting a gradient in the spatial distribution of the constituents (\Cref{fig:motivation}(a)).
+It is the consideration of chord lengths along individual rows/columns followed by row-/column-wise calculation of distributions that {\it{spatially resolves}} the CLD to capture spatial variations of the microstructures.
+Mathematically, the spatial awareness of CLDs, $p^{(k)}$, is signified by the superscript $k$, which enumerates rows for horizontal CLDs or columns for vertical CLDs.
+Previously published AR-CLD approaches \cite{turner2016efficient,latypov2018application} focus on overall CLDs (i.e., sampled across all locations) for many directions in the microstructure but {\it{without}} spatial awareness uniquely captured by SR-CLD proposed in this study.
+SR-CLDs characterize the probability of finding a chord in a given range of lengths for both specific direction and specific location.